 Santa Rosa National Park is located within one of the hottest and dryest regions of Costa Rica, Guanacaste.
 The sprawling 386 square kilometer park protects the largest remaining expanse of tropical dry forest in Central America.
 Set in the far northwest corner of Costa Rica, Santa Rosa has pristine remote beaches and is fantastic for birding, surfing, and watching sea turtles nesting.

 Santa Rosa National Park was the first national park designated in Costa Rica.
 Unlike most national parks in Costa Rica, Santa Rosa was created not to preserve land but to save a building, La Casona.
 In 1856, La Casona was the site of the Battle of Santa Rosa, where the American and soon-to-be declared president of Nicaragua, William Walker, and his men were forced to flee to Nicaragua.
 It was destroyed by arson in the early 2000s, but has since been rebuilt to its original likeness and proudly represents the independence of Costa Rica.
-Today, La Casona is a museum that prevents the timeline of the events in both Spanish and English.
+Today, La Casona is a museum that presents the timeline of the events in both Spanish and English.

 Flora and Fauna